Joseon: End of the dynasty

-Many Koreans despised Japanese and foreign influences over their land and the corrupt oppressive rule of the Joseon Dynasty.
+Many Koreans despised Japanese and foreign influences over their land and the corrupt oppressive rule of the Joseon dynasty.
 In 1881, the Byeolgigun, a modern elite military unit, was formed with Japanese trainers.
-The salaries of the other soldiers were held back and in 1882 rioting soldiers attacked the Japanese officers and even forced the queen to take refuge in the countryside.
-In 1894, the Donghak Peasant Revolution saw farmers rise up in a mass rebellion, with peasant leader Jeon Bong-jun defeating the forces of local ruler Jo Byong-gap at the battle of Gobu on 11 January 1894; after the battle, Jo's properties were handed out to the peasants.
+The salaries of the other soldiers were held back, and in 1882 rioting soldiers attacked the Japanese officers and even forced the queen to take refuge in the countryside.
+In 1894, the Donghak Peasant Revolution saw farmers rise up in a mass rebellion, with peasant leader Jeon Bong-jun defeating the forces of local ruler Jo Byong-gap at the battle of Gobu on January 11, 1894; after the battle, Jo's properties were handed out to the peasants.
 By May, the peasant army had reached Jeonju, and the Joseon government asked the Qing dynasty government for assistance in ending the revolt.
-The Qing sent 3,000 troops and the rebels negotiated a truce, but the Japanese considered the Qing presence a threat and sent in 8,000 troops of their own, seizing the Royal Palace in Seoul and installing a pro-Japanese government on 8 June 1894.
+The Qing sent 3,000 troops, and the rebels negotiated a truce, but the Japanese considered the Qing presence a threat and sent in 8,000 troops of their own, seizing the Royal Palace in Seoul and installing a pro-Japanese government on June 8, 1894.
 This soon escalated into a war (1894–1895) between Japan and the Qing Empire, fought largely in Korea.
-(The king made a deal with Japan, partially out of a distrust of the queen's support for open trade policies toward the Western civilizations and China.
+(The king made a deal with Japan, partially out of a distrust of the queen's support for open trade policies toward Western civilizations and China.
 He ended up preempting a specific disadvantageous, exclusive negotiation with Japan previous to the Queen's decision, which was later used as a political premise for Japan to wage military action.
 Scholars, particularly during the Joseon era, were touted for expressing allegiance to the king.)

 Empress Myeongseong (referred to as Queen Min) had attempted to counter Japanese interference in Korea and was considering turning to the Russian Empire and to China for support.
 In 1895, Empress Myeongseong was assassinated by Japanese agents.
 The Japanese minister to Korea, Lieutenant-General Viscount Miura, almost certainly orchestrated the plot against her.
-A group of Japanese agents entered the Gyeongbok Palace in Seoul, which was under Japanese control, and Queen Min was killed and her body desecrated in the north wing of the palace.
+A group of Japanese agents entered the palace Gyeongbokgung in Seoul, which was under Japanese control, and Queen Min was killed and her body desecrated in the north wing of the palace.

-The Qing acknowledged defeat in the Treaty of Shimonoseki (17 April 1895), which officially guaranteed Korea's independence from China.
+The Qing acknowledged defeat in the Treaty of Shimonoseki (April 17, 1895), which officially guaranteed Korea's independence from China.
 It was a step toward Japan gaining regional hegemony in Korea.